farhiongit/words2number/README.md

 will all be converted to 13,784,363.

 It works for any language that follows decimal rules and grouping by tens, hundreds, thousands, millions and so on.
+See https://www.languagesandnumbers.com/numbering-systems/en/ and http://villemin.gerard.free.fr/Wwwgvmm/Numerati/Langue.htm for a lot more.

-To support a specific language, just fill in a `.po` file containing the wording for this language (gettext is used behind the scene):
+To support a specific language, just fill in a `.po` file containing the wording for this language (gettext is used behind the scene) following these steps:

   1. add a unit tests block `TU_ll_CC` in `Makefile` (where `ll` is a language code and `CC` is a country code, as listed by `locale -a`),
   2. run `make` (this will result in an error),